paudetseis/SplitPy/README.md

 #### Use Cases

 - Esteve, C., Audet, P., Schaeffer, A.J., Schutt, D.L., Aster, R.A., and Cubley, J. (2020).
-Seismic evidence for craton chiseling and displacement of lithospheric mantle by the Tintina Fault in the Northern Canadian Cordilleras, Geology, accepted.
+Seismic evidence for craton chiseling and displacement of lithospheric mantle by the Tintina Fault in the Northern Canadian Cordilleras, Geology, in press.